 - This is in stark contrast to what is seen in the other ISOs.
 This minimum DER capacity requirement essentially disenfranchises almost all residential rooftop solar in the state from participating in aggregation.
 For comparison, an average home solar installation in the US is 6 kW, although the numbers vary from state to state (e.g., in NC it is 8.5 kW; it is expected to be lower in NY).

-- NYISO has mentioned that they will be working towards lowering the minimum offer requirement from 10 kW for individual DERs once the market has been underway for some time.
+- NYISO has mentioned that it will be working towards lowering the minimum offer requirement from 10 kW for individual DERs once the market has been underway for some time.

 - NYISO plans on working with the distribution utilities to improve communication and coordination between the ISO and the aggregators so that any new aggregated resource or any incremental change to an existing resource is communicated properly to all channels.

 - NYISO will not be jurisdictionally responsible for DER aggregation interconnection queues.
-Instead, they will refer to the distribution utilities for feasibility studies and impact analysis.
-The distribution utilities will have 60 days to review the aggregation proposal (or any incremental change to an existing aggregation) before forwarding Pass or Fail (along with all their studies) to NYISO.
+Instead, it will refer to the distribution utilities for feasibility studies and impact analysis.
+The distribution utilities will have 60 days to review the aggregation proposal (or any incremental change to an existing aggregation) before forwarding pass or fail (along with all their studies) to NYISO.

-- Actual energy flows to and from the resources in the market will still be subjected to NYISO’s own reliability standards.
+- Actual energy flows to and from the resources in the market will still be subject to NYISO’s own reliability standards.